-Learn how to stay safe around the five most vulnerable locations where street crime increases the risk to your personal security.
+Learn how to stay safe around the five most vulnerable locations.
+Find out the areas where street crime increases the risk to your personal security.

 These five security and safety tips provide valuable information of where thugs operate.

 Find out how you can stay safe by expanding an awareness of your immediate surroundings.

 A few personal safety tips for everyday life will help ensure you are as prepared as possible.
 Being ready to deal with an encounter can swing the odds in your favour.

 When you leave the house, even for a few brief minutes, always lock all the doors and a garage door.
 Closing all windows and activating your security system on the way out will help to scare off potential intruders.

 Keep strangers out at night by performing the same steps before you go to sleep.
 As a rule, leaving one or two small lights on at night time deters burglars from entering your house while you are away.